 Frome Unzipped, from Prehistory to Post-punk for her weekly show Variations on a Theme.
 Unlike David, who is reliably lucid, my recall of dates is impeded by dyscalculia, unhelpful when discussing history... luckily Eleanor is a brilliant interviewer & editor.
 I'm on Episode 58, at 24mins-35.10, 46mins for 12 minutes, and again for 9 minutes at 1.09 - but you should listen to Eleanor's brilliant music choices too, like the sensational History Song from The Good the Bad & the Queen and (at 1.33) an amazing rap battle between Trump & Biden created from actual speeches by ERB (Nice Pete & Epic Lloyd).
 All seamlessly fused by Eleanor, here seen at the WHY gallery opening last year - another from-the-festival-album image.

 Still with social conflict of a kind, the Workhouse Burial Ground walk mentioned in previous posting, one of Frome writer John Payne's projects, had a plug in The Guardian this week.
 This would have been one of the Frome Festival events, and John's pamphlet of poems The Few and the Many includes two tributes in remembrance.
-And with live music on hold, we continue to rely on Sky Arts, youtube, and downloading: this is Destination Unknown, from Pete Gage with Ruzz Evans on guitars and Mike Hoddinott on drums - free sample from Pete's new downloadable album Live to Fight Another Day, with great advice in the title track: if you don't do it now then you never will.
+And with live music on hold, we continue to rely on Sky Arts, youtube, and downloading: this is Destination Unknown, by Pete Gage with Ruzz Evans on guitars and Mike Hoddinott on drums, from Pete's new downloadable album, with great advice in the title track: if you don't do it now then you never will.

 Ending this week's foray with an image from the extraordinary Oudolf Field at Bruton's Hauser & Wirth, where inspired planting has created a landscape for all seasons: the opulent colours of spring and summer morphing to a different glamour by late autumn, with starbursts of moon-pale grasses, russet stems of seed pods, and a few late, mulberry-dark, flowers.